kampute/http-client/src/Kampute.HttpClient/README.md

 using Kampute.HttpClient.NewtonsoftJson;
 using Kampute.HttpClient.DataContract;

-using var client = new HttpRestClient();
+// Create a new instance of the HttpRestClient. using var client = new HttpRestClient();

-// Configure the client to accept JSON responses, using the Newtonsoft.Json library. client.AcceptJson();
+// Configure the client to accept JSON responses, using the Newtonsoft.Json library.
+// This is an extension method provided by the Kampute.HttpClient.NewtonsoftJson package client.AcceptJson();

-// Configure the client to accept XML responses, using DataContractSerializer. client.AcceptXml();
+// Configure the client to accept XML responses, using DataContractSerializer.
+// This is an extension method provided by the Kampute.HttpClient.DataContract package client.AcceptXml();

 // Execute a GET request.
-The server may respond in either JSON or XML format. var result = await client.GetAsync<MyResource>("https://api.example.com/resource");
+The server may respond in either JSON or XML format.
+// The GetAsync<TResponse> method will automatically deserialize the response
+// into the specified MyResource type, based on the response content type (JSON or XML). var result = await client.GetAsync<MyResource>("https://api.example.com/resource");

-// Send a PATCH request with a payload in JSON format. await client.PatchAsJsonAsync("https://api.example.com/resource", new { name = "new name" });
+// Send a PATCH request with a payload in JSON format.
+// The PatchAsJsonAsync method is provided by the Kampute.HttpClient.NewtonsoftJson package. await client.PatchAsJsonAsync("https://api.example.com/resource", new { name = "new name" });

-// Send a POST request with a payload in XML format. var newResource = new MyResource();
+// Send a POST request with a payload in XML format.
+// The PostAsXmlAsync method is provided by the Kampute.HttpClient.DataContract package. var newResource = new MyResource();
 await client.PostAsXmlAsync("https://api.example.com/resource", newResource);
 ```